 Reeves was followed in statewide office by many other women, including two governors, Dixy Lee Ray (1914-1994) and Christine Gregoire (b.
 1947).
-Indeed, Pearl Wanamaker (1899-1984) won a statewide race -- for Superintendent of Public Instruction -- in the same 1940 election in which Reeves won her first race.
 But it was not until 75 years after Reeves first took office that another woman became Secretary of State, when Kim Wyman was sworn in on January 16, 2013, following her election the previous November.

 "Elected Women of Washington," Women’s History Consortium website accessed February 2009 (www.washingtonwomenshistory.org); Marie Rowe Newberger, "Printer's Devil to Secretary of State," The Seattle Times, February 2, 1938 p.
 30; "Mrs. B. Reeves Becomes First Woman Secretary of State," Everett Herald, February 8, 1938, p.
 1; HistoryLink.org Online Encyclopedia of Washington State History, "Meyers, Victor A. (1898-1991)" (by Michael Hood), http://www.historylink.org/ (accessed February 2009); Robert C. Cummings, "'Grand Old Lady' Had Long, Useful Career," Seattle Post-Intelligencer, January 2, 1948; Belle Reeves, “Mrs. Reeves Tells Her Own Story,” (1944 autobiographical sketch for the Associated Press) The Seattle Post-Intelligencer, January 4, 1948, p.
 12; “Death Summons Belle Reeves," The Seattle Times, January 3, 1948, p.
 4; "Frank Reeves Drops Dead," Wenatchee Daily World, January 26, 1933, p.
 1; Belle Culp Reeves, Manuscript Collection No. 0782, University of Washington Libraries Special Collections, Seattle; "Reeves Family Left Its Mark in Politics, Law."
 The Wenatchee World, July 20, 1992 Wenatchee World website accessed February 20, 2009 (http://wenatcheeworld.com/article/19920720/NEWS/207200301).

-Note: This essay was emended on January 25, 2012, to correct the birthdate of Clarence D. Martin, and updated on May 2, 2013, and corrected on July 25, 2013, to state that Reeves was the second (not first) woman to hold statewide office in Washington.
+Note: This essay was emended on January 25, 2012, to correct the birthdate of Clarence Martin, updated on May 2, 2013, and corrected on July 25, 2013, to state that Reeves was the second (not first) woman to hold statewide office in Washington.

 < Browse to Previous Essay